dvolk/ada2025/README.md

 ### Libvirt setup (for libvirt-based machines)

-*This is needed for running Ada machines on libvirt, not for running the ada web app itself.*
+*This is needed for running Ada machines on libvirt, not for running the Ada web app itself.*

 Follow these steps to prepare a libvirt virtual machine: